Carroll K. Simons Institute

 The experiential learning provided by CSI will equip the participants with the necessary skills and understanding to achieve a higher level of performance within their respective Chapters.

-CSI brought together current and future chapter officers from throughout the Fraternity for a weekend of experiential training in practical leadership and chapter operations.
-Participants and facilitators, along with staff, enjoyed working with and learning from each other in a setting that promoted teamwork and cooperation.
+CSI brings together current and future chapter officers from throughout the Fraternity for a weekend of experiential training in practical leadership and chapter operations.
+Participants and facilitators, along with staff, will enjoy working with and learning from each other in a setting that promotes teamwork and cooperation.

 We believe that stronger chapters will lead to increased membership through better recruitment and improved retention.
 Officers will know and utilize the best methods in fulfilling their duties.
 Brothers will form a tighter bond to their chapter and to Phi Kappa Sigma.
 Alumni will recognize their quality experience and be more open to providing support and service in their post-graduate years.